 When can I enter data?

 Clouds observations can be made any time!
 We actually recommend that you make a few observations before the day of the eclipse, so that you know how the process works in the app, and because your cloud observing skills will get better with practice.
-The full eclipse app will be available on August 18th, allowing you to take air temperature measurements in the days leading up to eclipse itself on August 21st, and make sure you are familiar with using your thermometer.
+The full eclipse app will be available about three days before a given eclipse, allowing you to take air temperature measurements in the days leading up to eclipse itself and make sure you are familiar with using your thermometer.

 There are a variety of thermometers to use for air temperature measurements.
 The simplest is a liquid-filled thermometer, but inexpensive digital thermometers are also available.
 Ideally, you should look for a thermometer designed for measuring weather conditions.
 You do not want to use a medical thermometer, but those advertised as instant-read for cooking may work, especially if they have a digital display.
 There are also a number of temperature data loggers and external sensors that plug into smartphones, at a variety of price-points.
 If you have a hand-held weather meter or a mounted weather station at your site, those can also be used for data collection.

-GLOBE has a list of companies that offer a variety of instruments that can be used for measurements.
-Note that the GLOBE Program does not endorse any particular supplier, and will identify in a similar manner all companies believed to offer instruments required for GLOBE. you can also read more discussion of the merits of different thermometer types as one of the activity pages on the main NASA eclipse page.
+GLOBE has lists of suppliers, separated by region (for example, North America and Latin America and Caribbean) that offer a variety of instruments that can be used for measurements.
+Note that the GLOBE Program does not endorse any particular supplier, and will identify in a similar manner all companies believed to offer instruments required for GLOBE.
+You can also read more discussion of the merits of different thermometer types as one of the activity pages on the 2017 NASA eclipse page.

 Do I need to have an Internet connection to collect data?